Low-Code Examples: What Can You Build?

-At this point, you have most likely heard the term low-code development.
-As a refresh, low-code development abstracts away from manual, low-level coding through visual development tools and reusable components that reduce your time to deliver custom web and mobile apps.
-Low-code platforms not only support dealing with uncertainties of digital initiatives by enabling rapid, iterative development cycles, but also eliminate the inefficiencies of traditional development and operations activities with an integrated set of tools to streamline the complete application lifecycle.
+As a refresh, low-code development platforms abstract low-level coding and automate manual processes.
+Through visual development tools and reusable components, low-code reduces your time to deliver custom web and mobile apps.
+Low-code platforms support rapid, iterative development cycles.
+They eliminate traditional development and operations inefficiencies with an integrated set of tools that streamline the complete application life cycle.

-Based on our experience with hundreds of enterprise customers, we see four common use cases that are the perfect fit for developing with a low-code platform.
-It is likely that your business initiatives fall into one or more of these buckets:
+Based on our experience, we see four common use cases that are the perfect fit for developing with a low-code platform:

 - Customer experience